Cory Sandhagen

 Cory Sandhagen's Communication Pattern

-Primary tactic: Callout.
+Primary tactic: Angry.
 This balanced communication style suggests professional focus on competition rather than emotional manipulation.

 Sean O Malley's Communication Pattern